psevestre/openid-fapi/Financial_API_WD_002.md

 The client then sends the `code` to the token endpoint that is associated with the issuer identifier thus it will not get to the attacker.

-### 8.6 Malicious endpoints attack
-This attack lures the user to login to a rogue IdP at the client.
-The client performs discovery for the rogue IdP and receives discovery information that contains an honest IdP's registration and authorization endpoint and the rogue IdP's own token and userinfo endpoints.
-The client performs registration and then authentication at the honest IdP.
-After receiving a code, it sends it to the rogue IdP's token endpoint along with the honest IdP's token endpoint authentication credentials(`client_id`/`client_secret`).
-The attacker now has the code and credentials to exchange for an Access Token.
+### 8.3.4 Request object endpoint phishing resistance
+An attacker can use social engineering to have the administrator of the client set the request object endpoint to a URL under the attacker's control.
+In this case, sensitive information included in the request object will be revealed to the attacker.
+To prevent this, the authorization server should communicate to the client developer the proper change process repeatedly to help client developers to be less susceptible to such social engineering.

+#### 8.3.5 Access token phishing
+When the FAPI client uses [MTLS] or [OAUTB], the access token is bound to the TLS channel, it is access token phishing resistant as the phished access tokens cannot be used.

+### 8.4 Attacks that involves the modification of authorization requests and responses

+#### 8.4.1 Introduction
+In [RFC6749] the authorization request and responses are not integrity protected.
+Thus, an attacker can modify them.

-### 8.7 Authorization Request parameter injection attack
+#### 8.4.2 Authorization Request parameter injection attack

 In [RFC6749], the authorization request is sent as query parameter.
 Although [RFC6749] mandates the user of TLS, the TLS session is terminated in the browser and thus not protected with the browser.
 Leveraging on it, an attacker can tamper the authorization request and insert his own parameter values.

+Attacks like Malicious Endpoint Attack requires this property to succeed.

 The use of a `request` object or `request_uri` in the authorization request will prevent tampering with the request parameters.

+IdP confusion attack reported in [SoK: Single Sign-On Security – An Evaluation of OpenID Connect](https://www.nds.rub.de/media/ei/veroeffentlichungen/2017/01/30/oidc-security.pdf) is this kind of attack.

-### 8.8 Authorizaiton Response parameter injection attack
+### 8.4.3 Authorizaiton Response parameter injection attack
 This attack occurs when the victim and attacker use the same relying party client.
 The attacker is somehow able to capture the authorization code and state from the victim's authorization response code and uses them in his own authorization response.